 The National Roman Museum is a group of museums in Rome made of four branches in several places in the city.
 It was founded during the unification of Italy, in 1889 and was inaugurated a year later with the objective of collecting antiquities from the fifth century BC until the third century AD.

-Baths of Diocletian were the biggest thermal complex of the Ancient Rome.
+Baths of Diocletian were the biggest thermal complex of Ancient Rome.
 These baths were built by Emperor Diocletian in 305 AD with capacity for more than 3,000 people.
+End the day with the Trastevere Walk to get some amazing views of the city.

 Day 3 – The Vatican

-The third day is all about the Vatican but you can enjoy the afternoon and evening as you wish.
+The third day is a visit to the Vatican, but you can enjoy the afternoon and evening as you wish.
 After two long days, we are ready for the amazing religious state of Vatican.

-While being in the Vatican, don’t miss St. Peter’s Basilica, dome climb, and do the Vatican Museums tour.
-Spend your afternoon shopping and enjoying the local passeggiata by walking along Via del Corso.
+While being in the Vatican, don’t miss St. Peter’s Basilica, dome climb, and enjoy the Vatican Museums tour.
+Spend your afternoon shopping and then take the local passeggiata by walking along Via del Corso.
 You can start at Piazza del Popolo and finish the walk at Piazza Venezia for great sunset views.

 There are also plenty of other interesting attractions to visit, but the most important places to visit are the following: St. Peter’s Square (Piazza San Pietro), Vatican Museums and the St. Peter’s Basilica where the Sistine Chapel is located.